rhollomon/Legend-of-Nine/pages/userstories.md

 Acceptance Test: Successful collision on all wall structures in the game environment.
 No clipping of the sprite model or wall model present.

 ## Jason Weston

+### User Story #1: Object Creation

+As a developer, I want to implement the creation of objects in our game where each object has its own unique sprite and is visible to the player.

+Elaboration: In creating objects, we must have an object that is an individual entity and the player can see the object in hopes of interacting with it.

+Constraints: Only 10 objects are currently allowed, and it will be difficult to figure out how to handle objects individually.

+Est. Hours: 1-2 human hrs.

+Acceptance Test: Some objects are finalized, while we have room to include other objects.

+### User Story #2: Object Interaction

+As a developer, I want to allow players to interact with each object in a unique way.

+Elaboration: Each object should have it's own traits, where some will be picked up and some will just be altered.

+Constraints: Again, 10 objects can only be accessed in each instance so we must minimize the amount of objects in a single game instance.

+Est. Hours: 2 human hrs.

+Acceptance Test: Pieces of cheese can be picked up, doors and chests can be opened.

+### User Story #3: Object Placement

+As a developer, I want to place objects throughout the world of our game in a meaningful way.

+Elaboration: With our team we need to decide where objects should be placed in the final product.

+Constraints: Depending on how we create rooms and allow for different game states some items will have to be placed further away from others to ensure that only 10 items exist.

+Est. Hours: 1 human hr.

+Acceptance Test: All objects are meaningfully placed and allow for a linear gameplay.